syncfusion-content/uwp-docs/uwp/Calendar/Getting-Started.md

 {% endtabs %}

-2.Now add the SfCalendar control with a required optimal name using the included namespace
+2. Now add the SfCalendar control with a required optimal name using the included namespace.

 {% tabs %}